nest/nest-simulator/doc/guides/recording_from_simulations.rst

    >>> neurons = nest.Create('iaf_psc_alpha', 100)
    >>> nest.Connect(mm, neurons)

-To learn more about possible connection patterns and other options when using ``Connect``, see the guide on :doc:`connection management
+To learn more about possible connection patterns and additional options when using ``Connect``, see the guide on :doc:`connection management <connection_management>`.
-<connection_management>`.

 The abbove call to ``Connect`` would fail if the neurons would not support the sampling of the values *V_m* and *g_ex*.
 It would also